 Here are several tips to help you capture the best images in dark indoor settings.

 2. Equipment.
-A digital SLR with a fast (2.8 or better) lens and the ability to capture images cleanly at high sensitivity is best.
-If you are using a point and shoot, you may have some challenges in getting clean images in a dark room.
+A DSLR with a fast (f/2.8 or better) lens and the ability to capture images cleanly at high sensitivity is best.
+If you’re using a point and shoot, you may have some challenges in getting clean images in a dark room.

-Speeches and plays may have less motion, so you may be able to drop below 1/60.
+Speeches and plays may have less motion, so you may be able to drop below 1/60 of a second.
 For images of still items such as museums, you can afford to drop to a low speed to get a better exposure at higher f-stop or lower sensitivity.
 Just remember that low shutter speed amplifies the need for camera stability.

 6. Underexposing.
 Sometimes, to get the right shutter speed, you may not have enough sensitivity and aperture to get a good exposure.
 Instead of lowering the shutter and getting a guaranteed blurry image, keep the shutter where you need and underexpose the image.
 In your image editor, you can push the exposure a couple of stops and get a good image, even though it looked too dark on the camera preview.

 7. White Balance.
 Getting this right in the camera will save you time.
 Many SLRs have a white balance custom function, where you photograph a white or gray image and tell the camera to use that for your white reference.
 If you can’t do that, try the canned settings on the camera and review the playback of samples to see the best playback of color tones to the actual room colors.
 Or, you can shoot RAW and fix it at import.

 8. Focus.
 Often cameras will have trouble focusing in dark settings.
 You may want to switch to manual focus, compose a test shot at the same distance to your subject, playback and zoom in the image to verify crisp focus on your subject.
 Then you’ll avoid the “hunting” and missed focus of your images when the action starts.